Injecting Insight Into HMOs with Our Annual HMO Survey

 Aetna: Yes, the Informed Health nurse-line is available to members.
 Network doctors are required to be available 24 hours a day.

-Cigna: Yes, CIGNA offers a 24-hour health information line staffed with nurses.
+Cigna: At the plan level, Cigna offers a 24-hour health information line staffed with nurses.

 Health Net of CA: Health Net’s Nurse 24 line offers support for both members and physicians.
 Members can obtain support on a 24/7 basis from experienced clinicians.
 The clinicians are nurses licensed in the member’s state and are ready to provide support for members for health and wellness concerns, decisions, and questions.
 Physicians can make referrals on a 24/7 basis via Health Net’s provider portal.
 Physicians can also receive support, make referrals, and get information during business hours by calling 800-893-5597 and pressing option #2.